sf package functions

 Warning: [hist] a sample of 0% of the cells was used (of which 47% was NA)

-is used to apply a color scale that is perceptually uniform.
+Before plotting, first we need to convert the raster to a data frame.
+The geom_raster() function is used to plot raster data, and scale_fill_viridis_c() is used to apply a color scale that is perceptually uniform.
 To make it manageable, first, we need to reduce the resolutions of our data

 # resolutions of our data

-<- aggregate(population, fact = 10, fun = mean) population_reduced
+population_reduced <- aggregate(population, fact = 10, fun = mean)

 |---------|---------|---------|---------|